DarkerMatter/disccotools/README.md

 There's a dev auth bypass for local work that requires flipping **two** separate env flags, specifically so that one sleepy typo in `wrangler.toml` can't accidentally turn off authentication in production.
 You're welcome, future me.

 ### `apps/spa`
 React 18 + Vite + Zustand.
 A canvas editor that renders your recipe as live SVG (clip paths, gradient masks, the works), an undo/redo stack with a sensible history cap, an icon picker that lazily mounts a couple hundred icons at a time so your browser doesn't file a complaint, and a PNG exporter that pre-fetches every asset as a data URI to dodge canvas tainting.
-(If that sentence meant nothing to you: it's the difference between "download works" and "download mysteriously produces a blank image," and we picked the first one.)
+(If that sentence meant nothing to you: it's the difference between "download works" and "download mysteriously produces a blank image," and I picked the first one.)

 State lives in a single Zustand store, theming is a light/dark context that respects your OS preference, and the routing is plain React Router with a couple of back-compat redirects for old bookmarks.